 Overcoming the Three Big Barriers to MedTech Marketing Success

-Medical Devices companies, which are a part of the broader MedTech (medical technology) industry, are considered among the most innovative and dynamic sector of the healthcare industry, yet many are still struggling with achieving a full marketing success in the HCP space (healthcare professionals).
+Medical Devices companies, which are a part of the broader MedTech (medical technology) industry, are considered among the most innovative and dynamic sector of healthcare, yet many are still struggling with achieving a full marketing success in the HCP space (healthcare professionals).
 Let’s review what are the biggest barriers and how to overcome them.

 Traditionally, medical device companies are sales-driven organizations, i.e. they rely on sales rep (further “Sales”) to drive revenue.
 It’s a proven model that works—Sales get rigorous training, visit accounts to meet with prospective clients and use a variety of techniques to sell their products.
 They develop relationships overs the years with their physicians or other hospital staff, and if/when they move on to another company, they will continue to successfully sell their products.

-Why about Digital Marketing to support product promotion?
+What about Digital Marketing team to support product promotion?
 Not every organization has one; not every product team collaborates with their marketing team; and not every digital marketer is properly trained on product like the PM.

 Imagine a scenario where a Product Manager launches a new device without a landing page or any social media activity—organic or paid.
 Instead, they rely entirely on Sales to handle the launch by hand-delivering freshly printed brochures to their current accounts.